New Jersey Division of Fish & Wildlife

 Jeff Brust, Chief, Marine Fisheries

-New Jersey Division of Fish and Wildlife is a professional, environmental organization dedicated to the protection, management and wise use of the state’s fish and wildlife resources.
+New Jersey DEP Fish and Wildlife is a professional, environmental organization dedicated to the protection, management and wise use of the state’s fish and wildlife resources.

 The Digest is available at coastal license agents, bait and tackle shops and Fish and Wildlife offices.
 Information may be reprinted with permission.
 Subscriptions are not available.